nens/rana-qgis-plugin/doc/download_workers.md

 **Key points:**
 - Uses `TempDownloadContext` for transient files
-- `SchematisationDownloader` fetches from 3Di API and automatically extracts zip, upgrades schema, adds revision number to filename
+- `SchematisationGeopackageDownloader` fetches from 3Di API and automatically extracts zip, upgrades schema, adds revision number to filename
 - `SingleFileDownloadWorker` handles everything for a single file

+### 4. Schematisation Download (File Browser)

+**Key points:**
+- Uses `SchematisationRevisionDownloadContext` with a pre-resolved directory
+- `SchematisationRevisionDownloader` downloads the revision via `download_required_files`
+- `SingleFileDownloadWorker` runs the download in a background thread
+- On completion, opens the schematisation in the editor via `LayerManager.add_from_schematisation()`

+### 5. Batch Download (File Browser)

+**Key points:**
+- Loader's `download_files()` creates a list of downloaders based on file types:
+  - `threedi_schematisation` → `SchematisationRevisionDownloader` (auto-resolves directory)
+  - `scenario` → `ResultsDownloader` (downloads default result raster)
+  - Other types → `RanaFileDownloader` (standard tenant file download)
+- Skipped files (missing metadata, no revision, etc.) are reported to the user
+- `BatchFileDownloadWorker` handles downloading all files sequentially
+  - Deduplicates by `file_id`
+  - Asks confirmation for large downloads (>10 files)
+  - Reports success/failure/warning counts on completion